-4.3 What are the GHS label elements?
+4.3 What are the harmonized GHS label elements?

-Some GHS label elements have been standardized (identical with no variation) and are directly related to the hazard classes and hazard level.
+In order to ensure that communication of hazard information is consistent, certain GHS label elements have been standardized or harmonized (identical with no variation) and are by hazard class and hazard category.
 Other label elements are harmonized with common definitions and/or principles.
-See Figure 4.8 for an illustration of the GHS label elements.
+See Figure 4.1 for an illustration of the GHS label elements.